 (a) The Interconnecting Distribution Service Provider (DSP), Interconnecting Transmission Service Provider (TSP), or, if applicable, the Resource Entity shall notify ERCOT if it identifies that a Large Load has exceeded a limit on peak Demand established in the LCP.

 (b) Pursuant to Section 9.2.3, Modification of Large Load Information, if an Interconnecting Large Load Entity (ILLE) modifies its facilities such that a previously provided dynamic load model is invalid, the ILLE shall notify and provide an updated model to the Interconnecting DSP and Interconnecting TSP that provides service to the Large Load.
-The Interconnecting DSP or Interconnecting TSP shall subsequently provide this updated dynamic load model to ERCOT.
+The Interconnecting DSP or Interconnecting TSP shall subsequently provide this updated dynamic load model to ERCOT or assist the Large Load in submitting the updated model directly to ERCOT.